tomatolog/manticore/docs/5_searching/extended_query_syntax.rst

 The order of the arguments within the sentence or paragraph does not matter.
-These operators only work on indexes built with `index\_sp <../index_configuration_options/indexsp.html>`__ (sentence and paragraph indexing feature) enabled, and revert to a mere AND otherwise.
+These operators only work on indexes built with `index\_sp <../index_configuration_options/indexsp.md>`__ (sentence and paragraph indexing feature) enabled, and revert to a mere AND otherwise.
 Refer to the ``index_sp`` directive documentation for the notes on what's considered a sentence and a paragraph.

-<b>ZONE limit operator</b>, added in 2.0.1-beta, is quite similar to
+<b>ZONE limit operator</b> is quite similar to field limit operator, but
-field limit operator, but restricts matching to a given in-field zone or a list of zones.
+restricts matching to a given in-field zone or a list of zones.
 Note that the subsequent subexpressions are *not* required to match in a single contiguous span of a given zone, and may match in multiple spans.
-For instance, ``(ZONE:th hello world)`` query *will* match this example document:
+For instance, ``(ZONE:th hello world)`` query *will* match this example
+document:

 ::